unblinking/saltpack/specs/saltpack_armor.md

 illegal for decoding.
 Two errors can come up:

 - The number encoded by the C characters might be too big to fit into B bytes.
-  For example in the 10-character alphabet above, the string `70000` is illegal, because although 5 characters in that alphabet correspond to 2 bytes, the number 70000 doesn't fit into 2 bytes.
+  For example in the 10-character alphabet above, the block `70000` is illegal.
+  A 5 character block in that alphabet decodes to 2 bytes, and 2-byte integers only go up to 65535 (0xffff).
 - C might not be minimal for the corresponding B. For example, a 4-character block of digits is too small to encode 2 bytes, and 1 byte only requires 3 characters, so 4-character blocks are illegal in a 10-character alphabet.